Eye-opening insights from 700+ product managers & leaders.

 Fortunately, there’s a more reliable way to approach PLG experiments.
 First and foremost, you must understand the ability, motivation, and jobs your users are trying to solve with your product.
 What are their pain points?
 How easy is it for them to use your product to solve them?

-We also run deeper user research using session recording tools like Fullstory to gauge whether our users can accomplish their desired outcome during onboarding.
+We also run deeper user research using user testing and session recording tools like Fullstory to gauge whether our users can accomplish their desired outcome during onboarding.
 Specifically, we look for usability issues and points of confusion.

 In addition to surveys and customer interviews, we also use productboard to consolidate all ongoing feedback from colleagues and users as inputs to help us ideate and prioritize product growth experiments under different themes.